Koala research and advice

 This is the most comprehensive research conducted to date in NSW on how koalas and their habitat respond to harvesting.
 The researchers worked in collaboration to investigate koala movement, occupancy, density, diet and the nutritional quality of koala habitat on north coast state forests.

-Overall, the research found selective harvesting did not adversely impact koala density, nor the nutritional quality of koala habitat.
-This suggests the koala protections and wider landscape protections codified the Coastal Integrated Forestry Operations Approval (Coastal IFOA) are effectively mitigating the risks from selective harvesting to date at the research sites.
+Overall, the research found selective harvesting did not adversely impact koala density at research sites, nor the nutritional quality of koala habitat.
+This suggests that at these sites, koala protections and wider landscape protections codified the Coastal Integrated Forestry Operations Approval (Coastal IFOA) are effectively mitigating the risks from selective harvesting to date.

 Research into koala diets showed that individual koalas have different dietary preferences, which may be influenced by the available food resources and local conditions.
 The koalas in the study consumed a range of tree species, although they did show a preference for certain species.